zinaliashenko/zinaliashenko/README.md

 ## Hi there 👋

-# About me

-Hello!
 My name is Zina and I am a beginner in Data Science.
 This repository is my laboratory where I learn and apply the core concepts and skills in this exciting field.

 ## My interests